 Since motorhomes have less security than homes, they are ideal for stealing valuable items and making money.

-Defects or foundational issues in an RV makes it easier for the thieves to break-in.
+Defects or foundational issues in an RV make it easier for thieves to break in.
 Here are some top trailer problems that invite thieves:

 - Lacking in the vehicle’s stability